Colo-Codes/code-journal/journal.md

 My current project ends in two days and I will be out of a job by Wednesday.
 I don’t want to experience this any more in my life.
 I want (I need) to stop being a programming amateur and become a professional, so I can finally work on my passion and not being afraid of losing a job anymore.

 This time, I will fulfil my long-awaited desire of becoming a developer.
 This new chapter in my life starts today.

+# Day 1 - 20/04/2021
+## How to effectively learn programming
+*We learn when we pull out the concepts out of our memory, not when we put them in.*

+This is a gathering of different ideas, concepts, advice, and experiences I have gathered while researching about how I can effectively learn to code and minimise the waste of time while doing so.

+### Passive and active
+Passive learning is reading, watching videos, listening, and all types of consuming information.
+Active learning is learning from experience, from practice, from facing difficult challenges and figuring a way to get around obstacles.

+The passive to active learning ratio should be really small, meaning that the time allocated to programming should be focused on active learning instead of passive learning.

+The actual amount of time for each type of learning will depend on the complexity of the subject to learn.

+### Micro projects
+Once a new concept is acquired (through passive learning), it should immediately be put into practice (active learning).
+Creating micro projects is the best way to do this.
+For example, if we just acquired the concept of navbar, we should be creating 10 or 15 navbars, until we can do them by reflex, by instinct.

+Big projects are just a collection of smaller projects, so in the end we are building towards our big projects indirectly.

+Once we finish 10 or 15 micro projects, we can move forward to the next concept to be learned.

+### The Feynman technique and rubber duck debugging

+From Wikipedia: “The name is a reference to a story in the book The Pragmatic Programmer in which a programmer would carry around a rubber duck and debug their code by forcing themself to explain it, line-by-line, to the duck.”

+The rubber duck technique is essentially the same as the Feynman technique: explain what we have just learned.
+We actually learn by explaining the concept, because doing so will expose the gray areas in our knowledge.

+We can exercise these techniques by writing blog posts (like this one :), recording a video presentation, speaking out loud, using a whiteboard, etc.

+### Spaced learning
+We usually tend to concentrate in a single day the learning of a concept.
+Instead, what we should do, is space it throughout various days.
+Doing this will force us to actively search in our memory and solidify concepts.

+** We learn when we pull out the concepts out of our memory, not when we put them in. **

+### Spaced repetition
+Similar to spaced learning, this is more oriented to the memorisation of concepts, works, and specific ideas.

+From Wikipedia: “Spaced repetition is an evidence-based learning technique that is usually performed with flashcards.
+Newly introduced and more difficult flashcards are shown more frequently, while older and less difficult flashcards are shown less frequently in order to exploit the psychological spacing effect.
+The use of spaced repetition has been proven to increase rate of learning.”

+### Keep track of your questions
+Take note and keep track of the questions that are rising throughout the learning process.
+Ask “why is this the way it is?”, be inquisitive.
+Take the role of a reporter or a detective trying to find the truth behind a concept.
+Ask questions to the book, to the tutorial, to the video, etc.

+Keep a list of all our questions, and find the answers (this goes hand in hand with spaced repetition).

+### Build projects
+This is the most important step.
+Dedicate time to build projects.
+We can build a single, very complex, project, or various not so complex ones.
+Allocate a great deal of time to this.

+Build a portfolio, and include this projects in the portfolio.

+Don’t make just one.
+Do several.
+This is our job, to build.
+So build!

+### Eat, move, sleep
+To maintain an optimal cognitive state, we should eat healthy (drink enough water), move regularly (several times a day, for short periods of time -e.g. when we are taking breaks from coding-), have enough sleep (sometimes 5 hours is enough, other times 10).

+Our brain needs to be in an optimal state to be able to function at its maximum capacity.